KJM1002 – Introduction to Chemistry

-The course provides an introduction to key topics in chemistry, and includes an adequate introduction to organic chemistry for further studies, as well as a practical laboratory training.
-The course is a part of the Bioscience study program.
-Students who already have ‘Chemistry 2’ (Kjemi 2) should consider taking KJM1101 General Chemistry.
+The course provides an introduction to key topics in chemistry and includes an introduction to organic chemistry suitable for further studies, as well as practical laboratory training.
+The course is a part of the programme Biovitenskap (bachelor).
+Students who already have ‘Chemistry 2’ (Kjemi 2) from Upper Secondary School should consider taking KJM1101 General Chemistry.

 After completing the course you: